hm-lang/core/proposals/intro.md

 # classes

-A class is defined with the `class` keyword and a `lowerCamelCase` identifier.
+A class is defined with a `lowerCamelCase` identifier.
 Class definitions must be constant/non-reassignable, so they are declared using the `:=` symbol.
 Variables defined within the class body are known as instance variables, and functions defined within the class body are known as class